elastic/kibana/rfcs/text/0016_buildkite.md

 If we implement this proposal, how will existing Kibana developers adopt it?
 Is this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries?

+We have already done a lot of the required legwork to begin building and running pipelines in Buildkite, including getting approval from various business groups inside Elastic.
+After all business groups have signed off, and a deal has been signed with Buildkite, we can begin adopting Buildkite.
+A rough plan outline is below.
+It's not meant to be a full migration plan.

+- Build minimal supporting services, automation, and pipelines to migrate a low-risk job from Jenkins to Buildkite (e.g. "Baseline" CI for tracked branches)
+  - The following will need to exist (some of which has already been built)
+    - New GCP project for infrastructure, with current implementations migrated
+    - Agent Manager
+    - Agent image build/promote
+    - Slack notifications for failures (possibly utilize Buildkite's built-in solution)
+    - The Buildkite pipeline and supporting code
+  - Run the job in parallel with Jenkins until we have confidence that it's working well
+  - Turn off the Jenkins version
+- Build, test, migrate the next low-risk pipelines: ES Snapshot and/or Flaky Test Suite Runner
+- Build, test, migrate tracked branch pipelines
+- Build, test, migrate PR pipelines
+  - Will additionally need PR comment support
+  - PR pipelines are the most disruptive, so we should have a high level of confidence before migrating

 # How we teach this